Create and configure a self-hosted integration runtime

 Notification area icons and notifications

-Ports and firewall
+Ports and firewalls

-- The Windows firewall that is configured as a daemon on the local machine where the self-hosted integration runtime is installed.
+- The Windows firewall that is configured as a daemon on the local machine where the self-hosted integration runtime is installed

 At the corporate firewall level, you need to configure the following domains and outbound ports: